1983 Beirut barracks bombings: Incidents

 On September 4, the IDF withdrew from the Alayh and Shuf Districts, falling back to the Awwali River.
 The LAF was not prepared to fill the void, moving instead to occupy the key junction at Khaldah, south of BIA.
 That same day, BIA was again shelled, killing two marines and wounding two others.
 No retaliation was given due to the ROE.
 As the LAF moved slowly eastward into the foothills of the Shuf, accounts of massacres, conducted by Christians and Druze alike, began to be reported.

 On September 5, a Druze force, reportedly reinforced by PLO elements, routed the Christian LF militia at Bhamdun and all but eliminated the LF as a military factor in the Alayh District.
 This defeat obliged the LAF to occupy Souk El Gharb to avoid conceding all of the high ground overlooking BIA to the Druze.
 U.S. positions were again subjected to constant indirect fire attacks; consequently, counterbattery fire based on target acquisition radar data was employed.
 F-14 tactical airborne reconnaissance (TARPS) missions were conducted for the first time on September 7.
 On September 8, naval gunfire from offshore destroyers was employed for the first time in defense of the U.S. Marines.

 On September 25, a ceasefire was instituted that same day and Beirut International Airport reopened five days later.
 On October 1, Walid Jumblatt announced a separate governmental administration for the Shuf and called for the mass defection of all Druze elements from the LAF.
 Nevertheless, on 14 October the leaders of Lebanon's key factions agreed to conduct reconciliation talks in Geneva, Switzerland.
 Although the ceasefire officially held into mid-October, factional clashes intensified and sniper attacks on MNF contingents became commonplace.
 On October 19, four marines were wounded when a US convoy was attacked by a remotely detonated car bomb parked along the convoy route.

+On October 16, thousands of Shia pilgrims were holding a procession celebrating Ashura in Nabatieh when an Israeli military convoy attempted to pass along the same road as the pilgrims.
+The Israelis, apparently unaware of the holiday or its significance, attempted to clear the road resulting in a confrontation which ended in an overturned jeep set alight, along with two transport trucks and stone pelting.
+The Israelis opened fire and tossed grenades resulting in at least two dead and fifteen wounded.
+This incident significantly increased tensions between the Shia community in Lebanon and Israel.
+This by extension, worsened increased tensions with the US.